acmsigsoft/EmpiricalStandards/FAQ.md

 You can find the standards, our report and our presentation slides here: [https://github.com/acmsigsoft/EmpiricalStandards](https://github.com/acmsigsoft/EmpiricalStandards)

-### Will the standards lead to lower quality papers as researchers aim to do the bare mininimum to get publications?
+### Will the standards lead to lower-quality papers as researchers aim to do the bare minimum to get publications?

 We have three responses to this question: (1) If everyone did the bare minimum to comply with the standards, overall research quality would skyrocket.
 (2) Some researchers may do the minimum, but academia is a land of overachievers.
-For everyone aiming for a bare pass, there are problably two or three determined to get a best paper award.
+For everyone aiming for a bare pass, there are probably two or three determined to get a best paper award.
 (3) Over time, we can raise the minimum bar by shifting making more attributes "essential."

 ### How do the standards affect incentives to produce unobjectionable but low-impact research vs. controversial but potentially high-impact research?
 Do they privilege rigour over relevance, interestingness and importance?